-The whole sample (1959.02-2013.08) is utilized to look for the main result.
-The results remain intact in a more recent subsample for the period 1979.02-2013.08.
-Table 3 (Appendix) presents the result from estimating the multivariate GARCH-M model for this subsample.
+We use the whole sample (1959.02-2013.08) to look for our main result.
+We demonstrate that our results remain intact in a more recent subsample for period 1979.02-2013.08.
+Table 3 presents the result from estimating our multivariate GARCH-M model for this subsample.
 Overall, the results are consistent with those obtained from using the whole sample.

 In this period, the credit spread, both in level and uncertainty, still affects consumption growth negatively.
 The magnitude of the level effect, measured by the coefficient of the previous credit spread level (-0.094), is greater than the one estimated from the whole sample (-0.063).
-Most importantly, the magnitude of the uncertainty effect, measured by the coefficient of the contemporaneous volatility of credit spread (-0.550), is larger than the one estimated from the whole sample (-0.095) and statistically significant at the 1% level.
+Most important, the magnitude of the uncertainty effect, measured by the coefficient of the contemporaneous volatility of credit spread (-0.550), is larger than the one estimated from the whole sample (-0.095) and statistically significant at the 1% level.

-Further, the effects of consumption growth level and volatility are comparable to those in the main results as well.
+Further, the effects of consumption growth level and volatility are comparable to those in our main results as well.
 Consumption growth volatility has a greater impact (0.332) relative to the one found in the whole sample (0.235).
 The impact of consumption growth level is also greater in magnitude (-0.035) relative to (-0.027).